 2. Click the Documents tab, select the spreadsheet, and then click Edit Document.

 The spreadsheet opens.
-You'll notice that after you install ACT!, Excel is now the proud owner of a new ACT! menu, just like the one in Figure 17-10.
+You'll notice that after you install ACT!, Excel is now the proud owner of an ACT! section in the Add-Ins section of the Ribbon just like the one in Figure 18-9.